blentley/ForecastingElectricityDemand/README.md

 This method of prediction is the most generous since we're providing it with known data all the time to make one prediction at a time.
 In this method, I'm expecting the error to be the smallest, as the model will likely make slightly adjustments from it's known previous value and only be slightly incorrect each time.
 There's probably not a value for predicting the next period, however it's a useful reference.

-Here is Method 1, with the feature for temperature included
+Here is Method 1, with the feature for temperature included for three iterations

 ![Seq8](https://github.com/blentley/ForecastingElectricity/blob/master/Screenshots/Seq8.PNG)